-Roughly midway between Jaipur and Delhi, two of the most visited cities in India lies Alwar in Rajasthan, close to the state’s border with Haryana.
+Roughly midway between Jaipur and Delhi, two of the most visited cities in India, lies Alwar in Rajasthan.
 Its forts are not as grand as Amer Fort in Jaipur and its monuments aren’t lovingly restored like Humayun’s Tomb in Delhi.
-Yet, it has a rich heritage and a long history.
+Yet it has a rich heritage and a long history.
 Alwar was one of Rajasthan’s oldest kingdoms and Bala Quila one of the state’s oldest forts.
-Now, that says something in this land of abundant forts, palaces, and havelis.
+Now that says something in this land of abundant forts, palaces, and havelis.

 Nestled between folds of the Aravalli Hills, Alwar has been governed by both Hindu and Muslim rulers.
 Hemchandra Vikramaditya or Hemu, the only Hindu king to occupy the throne in Delhi for a short while after Mughal forces had overrun medieval India, was born here.

 Under the British, it had special status as a princely state of the Kachwaha Rajput dynasty.
 Kings were permitted to retain their titles and collect taxes from subjects, amassing a great deal of wealth.
-One of the rulers of Alwar, Maharaja Jai Singh, is believed to have once used Rolls Royce cars to collect city garbage as payback for insulting him and not recognizing his standing when he visited the company’s showroom in London minus royal trappings.
+One of the rulers of Alwar, Maharaja Jai Singh, is believed to have once used Rolls Royce cars to collect city garbage.
+It was payback for insulting him and not recognizing his standing when he, minus royal trappings, visited the company’s showroom in London

 Move to the Sagar reservoir behind the palace and your imagination will recreate scenes from a royal past – the queen walking down steps to the water, anklets tinkling, as the sun reflects off the gold and silver embroidery on her lehenga (skirt).
 Exiled Mughal Prince Salim (later Emperor Jahangir) looking down from the fort Bala Quila, wondering when he would return to Agra.
 King Vinay Singh galloping on a horse, making his way to a hunting retreat at Siliserh Lake Palace….